nanocurrency/nano-docs/docs/integration-guides/block-confirmation-tracking.md

 Once [block_confirm](/commands/rpc-protocol#block_confirm) is called, a notification of confirmation through the WebSocket should be expected and if not received, then calling [block_info](/commands/rpc-protocol#block_info) RPC to check for confirmation again can be done.
 Escalation of potential delays in confirmation can be done after this point in external systems as necessary.

-### Account-based block confirmation status
+### Account frontier confirmation status

 For some systems the starting point for checking block status may be the account, such as when a user views their account.
 The following process is recommended when the account is known and the confirmation status of the frontier block is desired.

-1. If you already have what is an expected frontier hash, call [account_info](/commands/rpc-protocol/#account_info) RPC to get current frontier hash and compare.
-If matching skip the next step.
+1. Call [account_info](/commands/rpc-protocol/#account_info) RPC to get current frontier hash
-1. Call [account_history](/commands/rpc-protocol/#account_history) to get the current frontier block
-1. Call [block_info](/commands/rpc-protocol#block_info) and check if `confirmed` = `true`
+1. Call [block_info](/commands/rpc-protocol#block_info) for the frontier hash and check if `confirmed` = `true`

-If the block is not confirmed, you can follow a similar process outlined in the [Requesting block confirmation status](#requesting-block-confirmation-status) section above for requesting block confirmation and re-checking status before escalating in external systems.
+If the block is not confirmed, you can follow a similar process outlined in the [Requesting block confirmation status](#requesting-block-confirmation-status) section above for requesting block confirmation and re-checking confirmation status before escalating in external systems.